nicklockwood/FXNotifications/README.md

 Release Notes
 -------------------

+Version 1.1.1

+- Removed implicit assumption that observers are NSObject subclasses (fixes issues with Swift)
+- Added nullability annotations

 Version 1.1

 - FXNotifications no longer captures the current queue if nil is passed as the queue parameter.
 Instead, the block will simply be executed on whichever queue the notification is posted on.
 - Observer is no longer passed as a weak parameter to the block, which means that it is guaranteed not to be released during the block's execution
 - addObserver method now returns a unique token each time it is called, allowing it to be used in the same way as the standard implementation for fine-grained reregistration (use of the token is optional however, you can safely discard it if not needed)
-- Now conforms to -Weverything warning level
+- Now conforms to `-Weverything` warning level

 Version 1.0.2